rackerlabs/design-system/_component_design/time-selector.md

 ## When to use

-Use the time selector when you want to enable a user to select a time from a list of values.
+Use the time selector to enable a user to choose a specific hour in the 24-hour range.
 The time selected includes an hour value and a minute value.

 If you want the user to select a time from a limited list of predetermined times, consider using [radios]({{site.baseurl}}\components\radios.html).